-If good ESG performance can increase the resilience of your suppliers, then procurement practices which promote the selection and management of suppliers based on these principles and engender collaborative relationships with these suppliers, can only reduce the risk to your own organisation.
+If good ESG performance can increase the resilience of your suppliers, then procurement practices that promote the selection and management of suppliers based on these principles and engender collaborative relationships with these suppliers can only reduce the risk to your own organisation.

-We have seen first hand a number changes in how companies are managing their suppliers, and how the emphasis has shifted to more sustainable approaches.
+We have seen first-hand a number of changes in how companies are managing their suppliers, and how the emphasis has shifted to more sustainable approaches.
 The biggest enabler of the key themes that follow, is digitisation.
 Without the ever-increasing shift towards digital and online methods of supplier management, the coverage and currency of data required to make informed decisions would not be possible.

 The importance of supplier diversification